John L. Murray (judge)

 John Loyola Murray (27 June 1943 – 18 January 2023) was an Irish judge who served as Chief Justice of Ireland from 2004 to 2011, a judge of the Supreme Court from 1999 to 2015, a judge of the European Court of Justice from 1992 to 1999 and as Attorney General of Ireland from August 1982 to December 1982 and 1987 to 1991.

 Early career

 Murray was born in Limerick on 27 June 1943.
-He was educated at Crescent College, Limerick, Rockwell College, County Tipperary, University College Dublin, and the Honorable Society of King's Inns.
+He was educated at Crescent College, Limerick, Rockwell College, County Tipperary, University College Dublin, and the King's Inns.
 He was twice elected President of the Union of Students in Ireland in 1966/67.
 He qualified as a barrister in 1967 and had a successful law practice dealing with commercial, civil, and constitutional law.

 Attorney General

 Murray was Attorney General of Ireland under the Fianna Fáil government from 17 August to 14 December 1982.
 The Taoiseach, Charles Haughey, appointed him as Attorney General after his predecessor, Patrick Connolly, resigned abruptly over the GUBU scandal, when a murderer Malcolm McArthur was arrested in Connolly's Dalkey flat.

 His next term in office as Attorney General extended from 11 March 1987 to 25 September 1991.
 In 1988, he refused to allow the extradition of Fr.
 Patrick Ryan to Britain on explosives charges dealing with the Provisional IRA, on the basis that the trial he would be given would not be fair due to excessive media coverage and remarks made in Parliament by the British Prime Minister Margaret Thatcher which were considered prejudicial.